 Special revenue funds are used to account for and report proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes other than debt service or capital projects.
-The start-up grant fund is considered a major fund, however, the remaining special revenue funds are considered nonmajor funds for reporting purposes.
+The IMA allotment and security and safety funds are considered major funds, however, the remaining special revenue funds are considered nonmajor funds for reporting purposes.